lszl84/wx_cmake_template/README.md

 A template for multiplatform WxWidgets projects using CMake

-For details see the blog post: https://justdevtutorials.medium.com/wxwidgets-cmake-multiplatform-superbuild-4ea86c4e6eda

-Also check out the video tutorial showcasing installation on Linux, Windows and Mac OS X: https://www.youtube.com/watch?v=MfuBS9n5_aY&t=4s
+For details see the [blog post](https://www.justdevtutorials.com/post/wxwidgets-cmake/) and the [video](https://www.youtube.com/watch?v=MfuBS9n5_aY) tutorial showcasing installation on Linux, Windows and Mac OS X.

+---
+Check out the blog for more! [www.justdevtutorials.com](https://www.justdevtutorials.com)
+---